Onassis Business History

 a) the creation of the Onassis Archive.
 The creation of a private business archive is a pioneering action within the Greek shipping milieu.
 The Onassis Foundation has gathered the business archives of Aristoteles Onassis from Montevideo, New York, Geneva, Monte Carlo and Piraeus.
 The research group has undertaken to classify, register and digitize the archives.

-b) the writing of a two-volume study titled Onassis Business History, which will provide an overall economic history of Onassis' business documented by the Onassis Archive.
+b) the writing of a study titled Onassis Business History, which will provide an overall economic history of Onassis' business documented by the Onassis Archive.